yanshi-bnu0825/ToolDev/tfMRI/README.md

 Customed GLM analyses were conducted on the surface data to deconvovle the hemodynamic effects of BOLD signal.

-As the 180 action categories were cycled once every three runs, we modeled the data from each cycle to estimate the BOLD responses to each category.
-The vertex-specific responses (i.e., beta values) estimated for each clip were used for further analyses.

 ### Multi-voxel pattern analysis (MVPA)

 **code: ./MVPA.py**